DescZDev/ArcX-Studio/README.md

 ⚠ Disclaimer

-ARC Studio is an independent tool created for modding and research purposes.
+ArcX Studio is an independent tool created for modding and research purposes.
 It is not affiliated with Mojang, Microsoft, or 4J Studios.

 ---